Characters appearing in the Manga/Anime New Game.

 - Childhood Friends: She's known Tsubame since childhood.

 - Foil: To Hifumi.
-Both girls are shy and quiet individuals who have close relationships with Aoba, but while Hifumi is more of a mentor to her kouhai Aobai, Momo sees Aoba as a rival.
+Both girls are shy and quiet individuals who have close relationships with Aoba, but while Hifumi is more of a mentor to her kouhai Aobai, Momo sees Aoba, her senpai, as a rival.

 - Oh, Crap!: Panics after getting Aoba's name wrong and spilling the beans on Naru's agreement with her parents.